sav-che/TL-2/Authors/Baker, Richard Thomas {std. R.T. Baker}.md

-> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/item/103858#page/294/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/page/33265009) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Baker, Richard Thomas (1854-1941), British born Australian economic botanist; arrived in Australia Sep 1879, science and art master at the Newington College, Sydney 1880-1888; with the Sydney Technological Museum from 1888, curator and economic botanist ib., succeeding as such Joseph Henry Maiden, 1901-1921; lecturer in forestry at the University of Sydney 1913-1924; specialist on Eucalyptus, Pinus and Melaleuca. (*R.T.
-Baker*).
+Baker, Richard Thomas (1854-1941), British born Australian economic botanist; arrived in Australia Sep 1879, science and art master at the Newington College, Sydney 1880-1888; with the Sydney Technological Museum from 1888, curator and economic botanist ib., succeeding as such Joseph Henry Maiden, 1901-1921; lecturer in forestry at the University of Sydney 1913-1924; specialist on Eucalyptus, Pinus and Melaleuca.
+**Abbreviated name**: *R.T.
+Baker*

 #### Herbarium and types